 It cost $22 a person and the tour lasted a little less than an hour.
 Some of the information was fascinating, while a good portion of it seemed more like filler to kill time.
 At the beginning, the guide asked if any of us were visiting for the first time.
-Only Will and myself were newcomers.
+Only my friend and I were newcomers.
 After that, it seemed every five minutes there was a line something like, “Well, if you’ve never been here before…”.
 It was relentless.
 I almost felt singled out as the two idiots who were holding up the tour.

 So, you have to make a decision.
 There are some serious pros and cons, another major of the latter being the tour only takes you on two floors: a portion of the basement and the first floor.
 We were told the mansion itself including the underground complex is eight stories.
 Look, I know some areas of every museum are off-limits.
 I know to give a tour of the entire place is not practical.
 I also know that this is their busy time of year and things may be moving a little faster.
 In the end, this seemed more like a factory churning people in and out at $22 a pop so fast your head would spin—a cattle pen.
 There are some wonderful attributes and the staff have done a marvelous job at preservation.
 I’ll give them that.
 But we both left feeling ripped off, and I can say with certainty that I will never go back again.